JJ12880/CryptoNotify/README.md

 + Sound alert
 + Simple user interface with connection status information
 + Minimizes to the system tray so you can set and forget.

-NEW

-+ Alerts will now be generated for partial trades!
++ Alerts generated for partial trades.

 You can select one, two, or all options in any combination that suits your needs.